Use the GPIO pins of the ESP32

 SPI on ESP32

-Even though the ESP32 has 3 SPI buses, only 2 can be used because one is used by the internal flash memory.
-The 2 available SPI buses are called VSPI and HSPI.
+Even if the ESP32 has 3 SPI buses, we can use only two because the internal flash memory uses one.
+The two available SPI buses are called VSPI and HSPI.

 Note

-Arduino libraries that use the SPI use the VSPI bus by default.
+Arduino libraries that use SPI use the VSPI bus by default.

 By default, the pin mapping is as follows: